 - Can’t there be laws that apply state-wide?

-- Why is it so difficult to pass laws at county level that are practical, logical and equitable, and serve the community at large?
+- Why is it so difficult to pass laws at county level that are practical, logical and equitable?
+And ones that also serve the community at large?

 - Do more helpless companion animals have to die before proper justice is served?